MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-hybrid-connectivity.md

 ## Infrastructure requirements
 <a name="BKMK_Infrastructure"> </a>

-To implement hybrid connectivty between your on-premises environment and Office 365 communication services, you need to meet the following infrastructure requirements.
+To implement hybrid connectivity between your on-premises environment and Office 365 communication services, you need to meet the following infrastructure requirements.

 - A single on-premises deployment of Skype for Business Server or Lync Server that is deployed in a supported topology.
 See [Topology requirements](plan-hybrid-connectivity.md#BKMK_Topology) in this topic.